jamesdeal89/ARmagazines/README.md

 <img src="/assets/formulaHP.png" alt="formula I implemented" width="300" />

+Below is python code which I used to implement the formula onto target images in my project.
+I used index locations to access surrounding pixel values.
+This is more efficient than storing them and iterating.
+I then multiply each by their respective kernel values.
+This is summed to create the single differntial value.

+The paramter 'size' gives the resolution width and height of the square sample we want to create.
+This can be used to create several unique samples across the target image.
+For example, four smaller high-pass images from the four corners of the image.

 ~~~
     def myHighPass(self,size,img):
         # size paramter limits how much of the image we filter and use